Seasonal affective disorder treatment: Choosing a light box

 - For about 20 to 30 minutes

-- At a distance of about 16 to 24 inches (41 to 61 centimeters) from the face
+- About 16 to 24 inches (41 to 61 centimeters) from your face, but follow the manufacturer's instructions about distance

 - With eyes open, but not looking directly at the light

-Light boxes are designed to be safe and effective, but they aren't approved or regulated by the Food and Drug Administration (FDA) for SAD treatment, so it's important to understand your options.
+Light boxes aren't regulated by the Food and Drug Administration (FDA) for SAD treatment, so it's important to understand your options.

-You can buy a light box without a prescription.
-Your doctor may recommend a specific light box, but most health insurance plans do not cover the cost.
+You can buy a light box without a prescription, but it's best to use it under the guidance of a health care provider and follow the manufacturer's guidelines.
+Your health care provider may recommend a specific light box.
+Most health insurance plans don't cover the cost.

 What to consider